-These results show that it is possible to naturally bias the magnetization in magnetoresistive sensors by choosing the appropriate contour of the magnetic element.
-In the particular case of a single layer MR sensor with a zigzag shape, the geometrical biasing mechanism works over a wide range of size scales, from the nanoscale region (width 250 nm), where it was originally reported, to the microscale (width 5 μ m), where this study was conducted.
+These results show that it is possible to naturally bias the magnetization in MR sensors by choosing the appropriate contour of the magnetic element.
+In the particular case of a single-layer MR sensor with a zigzag shape, the geometrical biasing mechanism works over a wide range of size scales, from the nanoscale region (width 250 nm) to the microscale (width 5 μ m), where this study was conducted.
 This scaling should extend to small sizes until the distance between corners becomes comparable to the domain wall width in the magnetic material.
-We also find that modern computational models, such as OOMMF, can be used to understand and accurately predict the magnetic properties of devices at the nanoscale level.
-Based on the scalability and the fact that these elements can be described with a simple coherent rotation model, we expect this type of nano-engineering of the shape of the magnetic layer will have a significant impact in the areas of magnetic field sensors and memory applications.
+We also find that modern computational models, such as oommf, can be used to understand and accurately predict the magnetic properties of devices at the nanoscale level.
+Based on the scalability and the fact that these elements can be described with a simple coherent rotation model, we expect this type of nanoengineering of the shape of the magnetic layer will have a significant impact in the areas of magnetic field sensors and memory applications.